publicsamples/Roland-System-100-Construction-Kit/README.md

 Hey you!
 Yes, you with the sampler!
 This project really needs your help!

 - New formats.
 Currently only EXS24 & Kontakt are supported.
 -  New Patches.
-Have you made any new sounds with this construction kit.
+Have you made any new sounds with this construction kit?
 Share them with the world!

  If you'd like to get involved take a look at the issues page or get in [touch via email](mailto:modularsamples@gmail.com) to discuss the project.